Japan raises its economic view, capex seen on the rise

 The government maintained its view on prices, saying they are holding firm.

-(Additional reporting by Tetsushi Kajimoto; Editing by Shri Navaratnam and Chris Gallagher)
+(Additional reporting by Tetsushi Kajimoto; Editing by Edmund Klamann & Shri Navaratnam)